 A warning would be shouted if an enemy was spotted and the pilot would often take evasive action by ‘corkscrewing’, a manoeuvre that entailed spiralling the machine down and flinging it back up to operational height.
-He would repeat this if necessary, although the corkscrew was physically and mentally demanding for everyone on board, and was seen by many as a last resort.
+He would repeat this if necessary, although the corkscrew was physically and mentally demanding for everyone on board.
 It also required strong arms from the pilot as there were no power-assisted controls.
 In addition, it was vital to return to the bomber stream as flying en masse made it harder for the Germans to pinpoint an aircraft to guide their nightfighters on.
-Flying alone for too long over enemy territory was akin to advertising your presence.
+Flying alone for too long over enemy territory was akin to advertising your presence for miles around.

 Ready for take-off

 The crew was posted to 76 Squadron, a unit that was part of 4 Group, based at Holme-on-Spalding Moor, near Market Weighton in Yorkshire.
 The Squadron had been in the thick of the fighting as its growing casualty figures attested and it was about to get much tougher; 76 Squadron would take part in some of the most gruelling bombing campaigns of the war, including winter 1943/44 and, within this, the aerial Battle of Berlin (November 1943 to March 1944).
 This was followed by the effort to destroy infrastructure, installations and military positions in northern France prior to D-Day and just afterwards.